 The PrestaShop open source platform was created in 2005 and has grown substantially since.
 Now one of the most popular ecommerce platforms in Europe, PrestaShop is known for their free software, customizability, and international reach.
 Is PrestaShop the right fit for your small business?
 In this PrestaShop review, we’ll help you answer that question by taking a look at PrestaShop’s features, pricing, customer reviews, and comparing their platform to industry competitors.

-For both options, however, you can organize your products, configure internal search, adjust the navigation, and dictate your checkout process, including one page checkout.
+With your PrestaShop store, you can organize your products, configure internal search, adjust the navigation, and dictate your checkout process, including one page checkout.
 In addition, you can optimize your store for international business.
 PrestaShop includes translation for over 25 different languages and allows you to use a multi-language product sheet to adapt to different markets.
 You can also set the currencies you accept and automate the exchange rate movements.

 With the PrestaShop ecommerce platform, you can list an unlimited number of products on your site.
 You can give features and values to your products, create packs, sell customizable goods, as well as add and sell digital products.
 You can also create both product categories and subcategories, track your inventory, and get a dashboard overview of your manufacturers and suppliers.